MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

     ```
 1. :material-printer-3d-nozzle-heat-outline: Print this part using the [recommended settings](../../printing/print_guide.md#spindle-mount)!

-If you wish at this point, you can glue in your Millennium Machines Logo.
+If you wish, you can glue in your Millennium Machines Logo.

 ![](../img/z_axis_assembly/y_axis_step_83.png){: .shadow}